Dennis-Dang/100-days-python/pong/README.md

 ## Specifications:

+- For simplicity, the screen will be 600x800 pixels in size.
 - Display the game UI elements and regularly update positions of them:
   - Ball, Player 1 & Player 2
 - Keep score for both players